knokvik/knokvik/README.md

 ***
 ## 👋 Hi, I’m Niraj

-Just a curious programmer!!
-* 🌍  Based in Pune, Maharashtra, India.
+Just me with my laptop !!
 * ✉️  Contact: **niraj.naphade30@gmail.com**
+* Read about me more at https://portfolio-knokvik.vercel.app/
 ---

 ### 🌐 Connect with Me